squareq/Skript/README.md

 **Paper**, which is a fork of Spigot, is recommended; it is required for some parts of Skript to be available.

-Skript supports only the **latest** patch versions of Minecraft 1.13+.
+Skript supports only the **latest** patch versions of Minecraft 1.19 and newer.
-For example, this means that 1.16.5 is supported, but 1.16.4 is *not*.
+For example, this means that 1.19.4 is supported, but 1.19.3 is *not*.
 Testing with all old patch versions is not feasible for us.

 Minecraft 1.12 and earlier are not, and will not be supported.
 New Minecraft